tdurouchoux/dsview_vault/topics/Concept/Batching.md

 type: Concept
 ---

-A technique used to process multiple inputs simultaneously to improve efficiency and performance in model inference.
+A technique used to process multiple requests simultaneously to improve efficiency.